 Our main customers will continue to be junior, primary, secondary, and high schools.
 These will be under the control of either local authorities or Academy Trusts.
-We will also look to provide more services to colleges and universities.
+We will also look to provide more services to both higher and further education markets, that is, colleges and universities.